spo0ds/Deep-Dive-into-DEFI/Day75/Day75.md

 - Logarithmic functions:

-  Logarithmic functions are used indirectly in bonding curve functions.
-Although the output function does not directly include a logarithmic function, it is embedded in other parts of the curve and eventually incorporated into the output function.
   Bancor, for instance, calculates their conversion rate using a logarithmic function.
 This function ensures a continuous and smooth curve connecting input and output tokens in the liquidity pool.
 As tokens are bought or sold, the conversion rate gradually adjusts, providing stable and predictable rates for efficient token swaps.

+      - Increasing price with token supply: The logarithmic function is chosen because it allows the price of the token to increase gradually as the supply grows.
+This means that as more tokens are purchased and the supply increases, the price per token rises, albeit at a decreasing rate.
+This ensures that early adopters can acquire tokens at a lower cost while incentivizing later participants to pay a higher price.

+      - Continuous liquidity provision: The token bonding curve provides continuous liquidity to token holders.
+When someone wants to buy tokens, they can do so directly from the smart contract at the prevailing price determined by the curve.
+Similarly, when someone wants to sell tokens, they can do it back to the contract and receive the corresponding value according to the current price.
+This allows for seamless buying and selling without relying on external markets or order books.

+      - Price discovery and stability: The logarithmic function helps establish price stability in the bonding curve.
+By making the price increase at a decreasing rate, it discourages large price fluctuations and speculative behavior.
+This stability can be beneficial in applications that require a predictable and manageable price environment.

+      - Economically sustainable: The logarithmic function helps ensure that the token bonding curve is economically sustainable.
+As the price increases gradually, it encourages a steady inflow of funds into the ecosystem.
+This capital influx can be used to fund development, incentivize participants, or back the token with some underlying asset.

 - Sigmoid functions: